odonto/odonto-rms/README.md

 One color scheme: http://paletton.com/#uid=13C0u0klwCFblS4gZKppQwtuErR

-for display purposes, odonto comes with 3 basic personas.
+The demo application comes with 3 basic personas.

 Linda (username: linda, password: linda1) is the professional who makes a referral